 In order to use this deal, you must use your institutional affiliation when you submit your research.
 For more information about the submission process, head to CUP’s read and publish agreement page.

-Our read and publish deal with De Gruyter allows University of Essex researchers to publish open access for no added fees in De Gruyter hybrid journals.
-Under this deal, the University has unlimited access to publishing in De Gruyter hybrid journals.
-The full list of hybrid journals is available to download.
+Our read and publish deal with De Gruyter allows University of Essex researchers to publish open access for no added fees in De Gruyter hybrid journals, and fully gold open access journals.
+Under this deal, the University has unlimited access to publishing in De Gruyter hybrid and fully gold open access journals.
+A list of De Gruyter journals is available on their website

-If you are a corresponding author publishing in a De Gruyter hybrid journal, we would encourage you publish open access.
+If you are a corresponding author publishing in a De Gruyter hybrid or fully gold open access journal, we would encourage you publish open access.
 Using your affiliated institutional email address on submission with De Gruyter means they will automatically check on acceptance if the publishing fee is covered by the deal.
 Head to De Gruyter's website for more information on their submission process.
-If you have any further questions, please email our Repository Team.
+If you have any further questions, please contact us.

-A new agreement with Elsevier provides unlimited open access publishing for Essex researchers in eligible Elsevier hybrid journals, including the Lancet and Cell Press titles.
+new agreement with Elsevier provides unlimited open access publishing for Essex researchers in eligible Elsevier hybrid journals, including the Lancet and Cell Press titles.
 The agreement also allows for a discount on APCs for Elsevier’s fully gold open access titles.
 You will need to be the corresponding author of the publication to make use of this deal, and your article must have an acceptance date between 1/1/2022 and 31/12/2024.
 Head to Elsevier's website to find the journals that are participating in this deal.

 Once your article has been accepted for publication in a participating journal, you will receive an email containing a link to the “post-acceptance author journey”.
 Upon selecting your publishing options, your affiliation will be validated by your institution, and you will be informed if the APC will be covered by the agreement.